gellu/godaddy-api-client/README.md

 ## Installation & Usage
 ### Composer

-To install the bindings via[Composer](http://getcomposer.org/) add the following to `composer.json`:
+To install the bindings via [Composer](http://getcomposer.org/), add the following to `composer.json`:

 ```php
 {